 Top 11 New Year’s Resolution Songs

 If you haven’t yet made your New Year’s resolution, we’re here to help.
-We’ve listed the Top 11 songs about bad habits you should resolve to change this year, next year — and every year, honestly, if you’re unable to stick to it this time around.
+We’ve come up with the Top 11 songs about bad habits you should resolve to change this year, next year — and every year, honestly, if you’re unable to stick to it this time around.

 Most people will find one or two of their behaviors here.
 If you need to make all 11 of these New Year’s resolutions, seek professional help …

 After its release in 1984, Madonna said that “Material Girl” reflected her character.
 “I’m very career-oriented,” Madonna told Company magazine.
 “You are attracted to people who are ambitious that way, too, like in the song Material Girl.
 You are attracted to men who have material things because that’s what pays the rent and buys you furs.
 That’s the security.
 That lasts longer than emotions.”

 In the music video, Madonna imitates Marilyn Monroe’s performance of “Diamonds Are a Girl’s Best Friend” from the 1953 film Gentlemen Prefer Blondes.
 Madonna later regretted that the song’s success gave her the nickname “Material Girl.”

 “Talk about the media hanging on a phrase and misinterpreting the damn thing as well,” Madonna said in Madonna: An Intimate Biography.
 “When I’m ninety, I’ll still be the Material Girl.”

 John Lennon’s “Jealous Guy” first took shape during the Beatles’ time in India with Maharishi Mahesh Yogi.
 Inspired by the guru, Lennon wrote “Child of Nature,” a song that never appeared on the Beatles’ studio albums.
 In 1971, Lennon kept the melody and added new lyrics about Yoko Ono to create “Jealous Guy”.